JeremyACase/ubiquia/README.md

             persistOutputPayload: false
             validateOutputPayload: true

-  - agentName: Pet-Generator-Agent
+  - componentName: Pet-Generator-Component

-    agentType: TEMPLATE
+    componentType: TEMPLATE
-    modelType: Agent
+    modelType: Component
-    description: This is a an example agent that will generate new Pets given a name.
+    description: This is a an example component that will generate new Pets given a name.
     port: 8080
     image:
       registry: ubiquia